tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

       - arango
 ```

-The `RULE_999_BRANCH` string in each environment variable block must match the corresponding key from the `Full-Stack-Docker-Tazama/.env` file updated above.

-Once again, copy-pasting and string-replacing can be rather tedious and you are welcome to just download this pre-prepared `docker-compose.yaml` file into your `Full-Stack-Docker-Tazama` folder from:
+Once again, copy-pasting and string-replacing can be rather tedious, and you are welcome to just download this pre-prepared `docker-compose.yaml` file into your `Full-Stack-Docker-Tazama` folder from:

 <https://github.com/frmscoe/docs/blob/main/files/full-stack-docker-tazama/docker-compose.yaml>